CarnweatherPort Isaac, Cornwall

 - BBQ not available

-Hall, sitting/dining room with open fire, kitchen/diner, two bedrooms (one double with 5' bed and one twin), bathroom with shower over bath, separate lavatory.
+Hall, sitting/dining room with open fire, kitchen/diner, two bedrooms (one double with 5' bed and one twin, which can be a double upon request), bathroom with shower over bath, separate lavatory.

 Notes for guests